Materials-Consortia/OPTIMADE/optimade.rst

   1
   0

-The above response means that the API versions 1 and 0 are served under the versioned base URLs `/v1` and `/v0` respectively.
+The above response means that the API versions 1 and 0 are served under the versioned base URLs `/v1` and `/v0`, respectively.
-The order of the versions indicate that the API implementation regards version 1 as preferred over version 0.
+The order of the versions indicates that the API implementation regards version 1 as preferred over version 0.
 If the API implementation allows access to the API on the unversioned base URL, this access has to be to version 1, since the number 1 appears in the first (non-header) line.

 Entry Listing Endpoints